mathsemilio/simple-apod-browser/README.md

 <p><a href="https://apod.nasa.gov/apod/astropix.html">Astronomical Picture of the Day - Official Website</a></p>

 ## Application Objective
-This application makes it easy to found and see the latest APoDs.
+This application makes it easy to found and see the latest APODs.
 It also enables the user to bookmark their favorite ones for easy future access.
-The app also features other interesting features, like "Pick APoD by Date" and "Get Random APoD".
+The app also features other interesting features, like "Pick APOD by Date" and "Get Random APOD".

 **Important:**
-This application makes use of the APoD API, which is part of the open APIs provided by NASA.
+This application makes use of the APOD API, which is part of the open APIs provided by NASA.
 For more info, please refer to this <a href="https://api.nasa.gov/">link.</a>

 ## Points to be fixed